HomeBlogPlumbingBC Hot Water Tank Warranties: A Homeowner's Guide to Coverage

 Does the warranty cover damage from a leaking tank?

-No, manufacturer warranties do not cover consequential damages.
+No, manufacturer coverage do not cover consequential damages.
 This means that any water damage to your home or property caused by a leaking hot water tank is not covered by the tank's warranty.
 It is essential to have good home insurance for this reason.

-Yes, many manufacturers offer the option to purchase an extended warranty at the time of installation.
+Yes, many manufacturers offer the option to purchase an extended coverage at the time of installation.
 This can extend the tank coverage to ten or even twelve years.
 This is often a cost-effective way to get long-term protection for your investment.

 Is it worth repairing a 10-year-old hot water tank?